 Industry analysis is the process of identifying factors that can affect an organization’s performance so that the best strategic management decisions can be made.
-The following are selected key sources of information for conducting an industry analysis.
-They can be used to find details on the industry's competitive landscape (e.g.Porter's Five Forces), as well as on external factors (e.g.PESTEL: political, economic, social, technological, environmental, and legal) that affect or may be expected to affect the industry.
+The following are selected information resources for conducting an industry analysis using a variety of frameworks or models.
+They can be used, for example, to find details on the industry's competitive landscape (e.g.Porter's Five Forces), on external factors that affect, or may be expected to affect, the industry (e.g.PESTLE: political, economic, social, technological, legal, and environmental), etc.

 Industry Classification Codes:

 You can use these codes to search for industry information in article databases, government databases, and other business reference tools.

 North American Industry Classification System (NAICS) Canada 2017 Version 2.0.
 Statistics Canada.